gimi-q/CV/README.md

 ## Skills

-Programming -  A Firm grasp of OOP, MVC and SOLID concepts.
-Following best practices and agile methodologies my coding idols are Robert Martin, Kent Beck, David Thomas , Sandi Metz and Martin Fowler.
-I regularly imbibe videos and books produced by these code giants applying the insight they provide into well-tested programming principles.

 Language Agnostic - Personally I am not attached to any one particular programming language.
-Every tool has its use and each one has its own inflexion, I enjoy finding the similarities and disparities between different languages and the paradigms that are inherent to them.
-Therefore, I don't mind which language I use and can adapt easily to new tech contexts with minimal training.
+Every tool has its use and each one has its own inflexion, I enjoy finding the similarities and disparities between them.

-Problem Solving - The stuff of life, You can't get away from problems in the real world and in the world of programming it is much the same.
-It's what you learn from the problem at hand that matters.
-You are always being taught something and this facet of programming feeds my interest the most.
-The problems are so varied and multiplex and this keeps me fired up and hungry to learn more - no problem or program is ever exactly the same.
+Problem Solving -  Able to find solutions to issues through research and thrive on being given the responsibility to do so.

-TDD/BDD - Red, Green, Refactor.
-With the problem defined, BDD and TDD help break down a specification into its smaller parts, aiding me in my effort to write code that is relevant and less verbose.
+TDD/BDD & Testing -  BDD and TDD help break down a specification into its smaller parts.
+Every project completed at makers was created using TDD principles.
 Furthermore, it gives others greater confidence when diving into a particular codebase and make changes (especially as program complexity increases).
-This lessened the dependencies on comments clutter the codebase you since a good test suite acts as self-validating documentation for yourself and others.

-Research/Curiosity - When confronted with a problem, I like to weigh up the possibilities and consider the opportunity cost involved with each decision before I make the leap.
-Standing on the shoulders of giants and building on the work of others can be very useful in informing what design decisions to make with a given problem set.

-Pair-Programming - Two heads are better than one (most of the time) - working in a pair effectively can speed up development and reduce errors when done properly.
-The sum is truly greater than its parts when teams work well together.
-The amount of learning through this osmotic process of pairing daily at Makers Academy from day one has greatly aided my learning and understanding of best practices.
+Pair-Programming/Collaboration - Pairing daily at Makers Academy from day one has greatly aided my learning and understanding of best practices.
+It also gives an insight into how other people think about the same problem.

-Agile - Farewell to Waterfall.
-Agile methodologies help keep a project relevant and on time.
-I respect the aims and intentions of agile processes.
-Short iterations help identify any issues early on in the project in turn helping produce more accurate and concise solutions to a problem.
-My time at makers helped me understand the value of agile processes through daily intra and inter team standups and code-reviews.
+Agile - My time at makers helped me understand the value of agile processes through daily intra/inter team stand-ups, code-reviews and short iterations focusing on concise user stories.

 ## Code Examples

 | Github | Description | Technologies |
 |-------------|-------------|-------------|
-[Hotelligence web App](https://github.com/ric9176/hotel_check_in) [Ionic Native App](https://github.com/ric9176/Estimote) | Two week project with [Chris Wynne](https://github.com/wynndow), [Richard Moss](https://github.com/ric9176), [Ed Kerry](https://github.com/edwardkerry), using smartphones and beacons to speed up the hotel check-process, with real-time database integration | AngularJS, Firebase, Estimote Beacons, Cordova, Ionic, tested with Protractor and Karma-Jasmine
+[Hotelligence web App](https://github.com/ric9176/hotel_check_in) [Ionic Native App](https://github.com/ric9176/Estimote) | Two week project with [Chris Wynne](https://github.com/wynndow), [Richard Moss](https://github.com/ric9176), [Ed Kerry](https://github.com/edwardkerry), using smartphones and beacons to speed up the hotel check-in process, with real-time database integration | AngularJS, Firebase, Estimote Beacons, Cordova, Ionic, tested with Protractor and Karma-Jasmine
 [Chitter Challenge](https://github.com/gimi-q/Chitter__The_Twitter_Clone) | A simple twitter alternative  | Ruby on Rails, ActiveRecord, AWS, Bootstrap, tested with Rspec and Capybara.
 [Instagram Challenge](https://github.com/gimi-q/instagram-challenge) | Interesting for the time constraints, the challenge was to re-create instagram over a weekend. | Ruby on Rails, ActiveRecord, Omni-Auth, AWS, Bootstrap, tested with Rspec and Capybara.
 [Rock, Paper, Scissors](https://github.com/gimi-q/rps-challenge) | Re-create the childhood classic. | Ruby, Sinatra, tested with RSpec and Capybara.